Shotbow/fudawiki-files/hanafuda/games/honbana.md

 Since the [Phoenix](/en/hanafuda/suits/paulownia#phoenix) is the only Paulownia card used, the player who plays or draws this card simply places it directly to their own scoring area without first sending it to the field.
 If it is dealt to the field at the beginning of the game, the dealer automatically captures it.
 ## Scoring
+At the end of the round, the draw pile, field, and hands should all have been exhausted, and all cards have been captured.
 # Card Values
 |Cards|Value|Number per Deck|
 |:---:|:---:|:---:|